 Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response A letter introducing the Extraction Plan for LW S1A-S6A was sent on 22 December 2021.
 Tahmoor Coal provided a figure of the Extraction Plan Study Area, and an overview of the longwalls.
 As of 18 May 2022, no response to the letter of consultation has been received from DPE Resource Assessments, however two meetings have been held to discuss the proposal.
 Noted.
 A meeting was held between representatives of DPE Jessie Evans taking lead on assessment going forward.
 Noted.
 (Jessie Evans and Gabrielle Allan) and Tahmoor Coal via teleconference on 10 February 2022.
-This meeting was an opportunity to discuss further the involvement of the Independent Advisory Panel for Underground Mining (IAPUM) for the assessment of the proposed LW S1A-S6A Extraction Plan. via teleconference on 10 February 2022.
-This meeting was an opportunity to discuss further the involvement Six longwalls of approximately four years for the Extraction Plan assessment has been done previously, and ok to proceed.
+This meeting was an opportunity to discuss further the involvement of the Independent Advisory Panel for Underground Six longwalls of approximately four years for the Extraction Plan assessment has been done previously, and ok to proceed.
 Noted.
+Mining (IAPUM) for the assessment of the proposed LW S1A-S6A Extraction Plan.
 Extraction Plans over the last 5 years are getting more complex, as well as underground mining in general, hence the introduction of IAPUM.
 IAPUM is likely to be involved, however will depend on agency advice and DPE ability / expertise to deal with the matter.
 IAPUM focus can be broad or narrow, depending on the issues at hand.
 Tahmoor Coal asked if it more likely that IAPUM will be involved, can they be involved earlier on?
 DPE responded that there is no value in having them involved prior to the submission of the Extraction Plan.
 The Department can brief them earlier.
 It is an evolving space as to when to involve them.
 IAPUM receive all the agency advice and DPE briefing.
-Key considerations for the Extraction Plan: Do the predictions meet the Performance Measures Details of the TARPs Sufficient and robust baseline monitoring Adaptive management planning.
-Approval will depend on surface features and adaptive management proposed.
-Noted.
+Every considerations for the Extraction Plan: Noted.
 How will Wirrimbirra / Australian Wildlife Sanctuary be covered?
 Tahmoor Coal responded that an individual subsidence management plan will be prepared, and submitted prior to the start of Longwall South 1A.
 Tahmoor Coal also noted that there is a good relationship with Wirrimbirra / National Trust and a Land Access Agreement is in place.
 DPE suggested a one hour briefing around the time of lodgement of the Extraction Plan.
 Noted.